SCPL staff availableMon-Thur 10am-6pmFri-Sat 10am-5pmSun 1pm-5pm

-Descriptive video recordings (DVSs), large type books, books on CD, and downloadable audiobooks are available from the Library.
+Descriptive video recordings (DVS), large type books, Braille books for children, audiobooks, and downloadable audiobooks are available from the Library.
 Each of these is described below, followed by instructions on how to search for them in the Library's online catalog.
 At the bottom of the page, information is provided on items from the State Library and the National Library Service for the Blind and Physically Handicapped (NLS).
 If you need assistance, please contact us.

 An eBook is an electronic version of a printed book.
 The Library makes electronic books, downloadable audiobooks, and downloadable music available from a variety of sources.